How to improvise on piano

 E Minor Slow Blues

-Jamming to backing tracks is a perfect way to start play blues improvisation on piano.
+Jamming to backing tracks is a great way to start improvisation blues on piano.

 Jazz improvising

-In the "D Dorian jazz", example above one scale was used for a whole tune.
-But normally, this is not the cases in jazz.
-Jazz tunes tend to cover more than one key and jazz soloing often involve many scales.
-The typical procedure is to change scale when the chord changes, which among musicians is called "playing changes".
-This can be very challenging and sometimes arpeggios are used instead for scales to reduce the amount of tones.
+In the "D Dorian jazz", example above, one scale was used for a whole tune.
+However, this is not normally the case in jazz.
+Jazz tunes tend to cover more than one key and jazz soloing therefore often involves many scales.

 Solo over chords